Unrecognized

 Chihuahua Corgi mixes are moderate shedders, so a few brushing sessions a week will be needed to prevent your home from getting covered in a layer of fur!
 Bathing should be done sparingly because the fur typically dries out, and the natural coat oils are needed for general health.

-The coat is usually straight and can be either short or medium length, depending on which coat length the Chihuahua parent has.
+The coat is usually straight and can be either a short or medium length, depending on which coat length the Chihuahua parent has.
 Because of their tiny size, a Chigi may not be suited to very cold climates.

 Both of the Chigi’s parent breeds are known barkers!
 The Chihuahua is renowned for being a little dog with a big voice, and Corgis were bred to be guard and herding dogs.
 Their job was to alert their owners of intruders or potential dangers – barking is hardwired into their genes.